-The Nullarbor Plain stretches well over the Western Australia border, but it you are driving from the east then it’s almost compulsory to stop at the Nullarbor sign to celebrate the start of this long drive.
+The Nullarbor Plain stretches well over the Western Australia border, and it’s too big for me to call it one of South Australia land marks, but if you are driving from the east then it’s almost compulsory to stop at the Nullarbor sign to celebrate the start of this long drive.

 Other notable granite rocks on Eyre Peninsula include Murphy’s Haystacks near Streaky Bay, and Mount Wudinna, the second biggest monolith in Australia (after Uluru).

 Now known as the Marree Man or Stuart’s Giant, this is the world’s largest geoglyph and work of art in the world.
+It is certainly the largest of the South Australian landmarks.
 He is around 2.5km tall, and is best seen from the air.